kubernetes/kubernetes/docs/design/identifiers.md

 1. When an object is created via an API, a Name string (a DNS_SUBDOMAIN) must be specified.
 Name must be non-empty and unique within the apiserver.
 This enables idempotent and space-unique creation operations.
 Parts of the system (e.g. replication controller) may join strings (e.g. a base name and a random suffix) to create a unique Name.
 For situations where generating a name is impractical, some or all objects may support a param to auto-generate a name.
 Generating random names will defeat idempotency.
    * Examples: "guestbook.user", "backend-x4eb1"

 2. When an object is created via an api, a Namespace string (a DNS_SUBDOMAIN? format TBD via #1114) may be specified.
 Depending on the API receiver, namespaces might be validated (e.g. apiserver might ensure that the namespace actually exists).
 If a namespace is not specified, one will be assigned by the API receiver.
-This assignment policy might vary across API receivers (e.g. apiserver might have a default, kubelet might generate something semi-random).
+This assignment policy might vary across API receivers (e.g. apiserver might have a default, lmktfylet might generate something semi-random).
-   * Example: "api.k8s.example.com"
+   * Example: "api.lmktfy.example.com"

 3. Upon acceptance of an object via an API, the object is assigned a UID (a UUID).
 UID must be non-empty and unique across space and time.
    * Example: "01234567-89ab-cdef-0123-456789abcdef"